MindscapeHQ/raygun4java/README.md

 Changelog
 ---------

+Version 1.2.3: Added tags and user custom data method overloads for Send.
+See usage in the updated Sampleapp class.

-Version 1.2.1: Completed change from ant to maven for packaging and building.
+Version 1.2.1: **Breaking change:** Completed change from ant to maven for packaging and building.
 The three parts are now maven modules, core, webprovider and sampleapp.
 The main provider is now located in the *core* namespace, and the JSP and Servlet module is located in *webprovider*.

 Version 1.0: Maven package refactor.